 During the growth season, apply liquid fertilizer once per month.

 Growing Silver Squill is extremely easy.
 The bulbs will increase over the years until the plant is crowded in its pot.
 The next time you repot it, you can separate some bulbs to start new plants.
-Wait until flowers have faded, unpot the plant and gently break away the bulbs.
+Wait until the flowers have faded, unpot the plant, and gently break away the bulbs.

 While Silver Squill propagation is possible through seed, germination can be capricious, and the growth is very slow.

 - Back to genus Ledebouria